1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ![This sensor needs to be leveld](../assets/images/head_neo_ABL2level_web.jpg)

 As I didn't get the plastic heihght gauge from Anycubic with my printers, I used the bigger one of those two-sided open ended wrenches.
-Check the parts that came with your printer, maybe you got the gauge shown in te following picture.
+Check the parts that came with your printer, maybe you got the gauge shown in the following picture.

 ![ABL height gauge](../assets/images/abl-gauge_web.jpg)

+If you didn't get this tool, you can also print yourself one: [ABL height gauge](https://cdn.shopify.com/s/files/1/0245/5519/2380/files/Height_gauge.rar?v=1667814312).

 See the expandable textbox below for further instructions about the leveling procedure.